Elected Member Roles

 Local Authority (Members’ Interests) Act 1968

-This regulates the circumstances under which a member has a pecuniary interest in a matter before the Council.
+This describes the circumstances under which a member has a pecuniary interest in a matter before the Council.
 Nobody may be elected to a Council, or once elected, remain a member, if the value of contracts between the Council and that member exceed $25,000 in any financial year.
 Nor may a member participate in the discussion or voting on a matter in which the member has a direct or indirect pecuniary interest, except an interest in common with the public.

-If members are convicted of a breach of this requirement they will be automatically be disqualified from office.
+If members are convicted of a breach of this requirement they will automatically be disqualified from office.
 They may also be fined up to $100.
 A disqualified member may, however, stand for election at a by-election.

-Local Government Official Information And Meetings Act 1987 (LGOIMA)
+Local Government Official Information and Meetings Act 1987 (LGOIMA)

 The LGOIMA also sets out the procedural requirements for meetings of local authorities, the publication of agenda, procedures for discussion with the public excluded and access by the public to the minutes of meetings.